The Ultimate Guide To The Best Baby Activities In London

 London Activities for Babies

 Keeping your little ones happy is usually top of the priority list when out and about.
-London is bursting with exciting activities and equally useful child-friendly facilities such as parent rooms and baby change facilities.
+London is bursting with exciting activities and equally useful child-friendly facilities such as baby friendly cafes, parent rooms and baby change facilities.

 These can be found in most London department stores, shopping centres and in all of the museums and galleries across London.